ymmn/ear-shot/README.md

 - [ ] Maybe make bullets home in on enemies (maybe)
 - [ ] Bullet fire time, reload time, and ammo (so no spamming shots)
 - [ ] Fix pointerlock controls so they still work if you move off screen
-- [/] Sound effects (on enemy hit, on enemy death, on firing shot, on hurt, on footstep, on ambience?)
+- [X] Sound effects (on enemy hit, on enemy death, on firing shot, on hurt, on footstep, on ambience?)
 - [ ] Add camera moving up/down or maybe flying enemies, jump over terrain
 - [ ] Reasonable level difficulty progression
 - [ ] Functioning health hud